bashu/django-airports/README.md

 Then run ```./manage.py syncdb``` to create the required database tables, and ```./manage.py airports``` to import all of the airports data. **NOTE:** This can take some time.

-### Example

-Please see `example` application.
+Please see ``example`` application.
 This application is used to manually test the functionalities of this package.
 This also serves as a good example.

+You need only Django 1.4 or above to run that.
+It might run on older versions but that is not tested.

 ### Notes